 Let’s look at the key differences between saving your money and investing it.
 By the time you’ve read it, you’ll have a clearer idea of where your money will be best placed to help it grow – whether in the short or longer term.

 - Saving vs Investing: What Are the Differences?

-- When to Consider Saving
+- When to use savings accounts

-- When to Start Investing
+- When to invest in serious products

 - Combining Saving and Investing

 It’s actually extremely important to know the difference between saving and investing.

 Most people haven’t a clue and it costs them tens of thousands of pounds a year.